We'll always have Paris

 I wish I had the chance to come back to Astier De Villatte to pick up this book.

-Pharmacy Hot Tip: Do not go to City Pharma — it’s a zoo.
+Pharmacy Hot Tip: I’d avoid City Pharma — it’s a zoo.
 Go to Pharmacie du Forum Des Halles or smaller pharmacies all over the city.

 I’m endlessly curious about what people are wearing in real life in different cities, so I’ve got a street style trend report for you.